Aryak10160/digital-literacy-project/README.md

 ---

 ##  Conclusion
-This project helped me understand the importance of digital literacy, online safety, and professional communication.
-It also improved my ability to use digital tools effectively for academic and professional growth.
+This project has enabled me to understand the significance of digital literacy, online safety, and professional communication.
+It has also helped me enhance my skills in using digital technology for academic and professional growth.

 ## 📊 Digital Literacy Quiz